MusicMamba: A Dual-Feature Modeling Approach for Generating Chinese Traditional Music with Modal Precision: Abstract

 \section{Abstract}

-In recent years, deep learning has significantly advanced the MIDI domain, solidifying music generation as a key application of artificial intelligence.
-However, existing research primarily focuses on Western music and encounters challenges in generating melodies for Chinese traditional music, especially in capturing modal characteristics and emotional expression.
-To address these issues, we propose a new architecture, the Dual-Feature Modeling Module, which integrates the long-range dependency modeling of the Mamba Block with the global structure capturing capabilities of the Transformer Block.
-Additionally, we introduce the Bidirectional Mamba Fusion Layer, which integrates local details and global structures through bidirectional scanning, enhancing the modeling of complex sequences.
-Building on this architecture, we propose the REMI-M representation, which more accurately captures and generates modal information in melodies.
-To support this research, we developed FolkDB, a high-quality Chinese traditional music dataset encompassing various styles and totaling over 11 hours of music.
-Experimental results demonstrate that the proposed architecture excels in generating melodies with Chinese traditional music characteristics, offering a new and effective solution for music generation.
+In recent years, deep learning has advanced the MIDI domain, solidifying music generation as a key application of artificial intelligence.
+However, most research focuses on Western music, facing challenges in generating Chinese traditional melodies, particularly in capturing modal characteristics and emotional expression.
+To address this, we propose the Dual-Feature Modeling Module, which integrates the long-range modeling of the Mamba Block with the global structure capturing of the Transformer Block.
+Additionally, we introduce the Bidirectional Mamba Fusion Layer, which integrates local details and global structures through bidirectional scanning, enhancing sequence modeling.
+Building on this, we propose the REMI-M representation to better capture and generate modal information in melodies.
+To support this, we developed FolkDB, a high-quality Chinese traditional music dataset covering over 11 hours of music.
+Experimental results show our architecture excels in generating melodies with Chinese traditional music characteristics, offering a new solution for music generation.